loisklee/gratia/README.md

 ## Development

-After checking out the repo, run `bundle install' to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.
 Use shotgun to test your work.

 ## Contributing